rdelarosa3/caredx-challenge/README.md

 - Data source: Uses default Salesforce data source
 - Design system: [Download this sktheme file](https://github.com/rdelarosa3/caredx-challenge/blob/main/caredx-challenge/CareDxV2.sktheme).
 Use the Import function on the Design System page to add this system to your org.
 - Page XML:  [Download this xml file](https://github.com/rdelarosa3/caredx-challenge/blob/main/caredx-challenge/caredx.xml), and Create new Skuid Page select XML options and import XML file.
-- In pagLocate sktheme file by its name
+- In Page Composer edit page properties ensure sktheme file is selected by its name.
-- Create a new Visualforce Page Composer edit page properties ensure sktheme file is selected by its name.
+- Using Salesforce Classic create a new Visualforce page.
-- Include <skuid:page page="YOURSKUIDPAGENAME"/> in Visualforce markup
+- Include <skuid:page page="YOURSKUIDPAGENAME"/> in Visualforce markup.

 ### Overview